input-leap/wiki-prs/wiki/Command-Line.md

 <a name="top"></a>

-# Using Barrier from the Command Line
+# Using Input Leap from the Command Line

 You might to use the command line without the GUI to run barrier, especially if you do not change settings frequently or do not want the Qt GUI running all the time.
-These instructions cover using Barrier via the command line interface.
+These instructions cover using Input Leap via the command line interface.

 _The [Synergy wiki](https://github.com/symless/synergy-core/wiki) was
 used as a reference in creating this documentation._